 - Spoon into clean sterilised jars and seal.

-I use my Optimum Blenders for smoothies, spreads, sauces and even chocolate making.
-The post contains affiliate links.
+I use my Optimum Blenders* for smoothies, spreads, sauces and even chocolate making.
+The post contains affiliate links which are marked with an *.
 Buying through a link will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
+This helps keep Tin and Thyme blithe and blogging.
 Opinions are, as always, my own.